You Can Now Share Netflix Movies & TV On IG Stories — & Here's How

-Next time you want to share a Netflix rec with your friends, rather than blowing up the group text, you can now let them know what you're watching on your Instagram Story, directly from the Netflix iOS app.
+Next time you want to share a Netflix recommendation with your friends, rather than blowing up your Whatsapp group, you can now let them know what you're watching on your Instagram Story, directly from the Netflix iOS app.

 Starting today, all you have to do is open the Netflix app on your iPhone or iPad, select your content of choice (in my case, You, which, OMG), and hit Share.
 This will take you to a drop-down menu, where you can select Instagram Stories.
 The app will then prompt you for access to Instagram and bring you directly into that app, where your Story screen will be populated with an image from the TV show or movie you selected.